 Muzzle velocity – The amount of centrifugal force is determined by the speed of the flying object.

 Let’s say you’re firing a .308 175gr bullet, with a muzzle velocity of 2700fps, from a latitude of 45°.
 The drop at 1000yds will be 392 inches, shooting either to the north or south (without error).
 Shooting with an azimuth of 90°, or eastward, the drop will be 388in.
 Shooting with an azimuth of 270°, or westward, the drop will be 396in.
-In either case, there is a total change in drop of 4in.
-An easy assumption is to predict that, when shooting with an intermediate azimuth, that the drop change will be linear.
+In either case, there is a total change in a drop of 4in.
+An easy assumption is to predict that when shooting with an intermediate azimuth, the drop change will be linear.
 This is incorrect.
 Instead of a 2in change for an azimuth of 45°, the error is a function of the sine of the azimuth angle.

-What is most affected by Coriolis Effect is the horizontal component of the bullet trajectory.
+The horizontal component of the bullet trajectory.
 Because of the Coriolis effect, every moving object not connected to the ground is always deflected to right in the Northern Hemisphere, and always toward left in the Southern Hemisphere.
 The deflection is not east or west, but specifically to the right or left with reference to the shooting direction.

-Here’s an expample of error due to Coriolis effect: firing the same .308 175gr bullet at 2700fps muzzle velocity, from a latitude of 45° in the Northern Hemisphere, the deflection at 1000yds will be of 3in to right.
+Here’s an example of error due to the Coriolis effect: firing the same .308 175gr bullet at 2700fps muzzle velocity, from a latitude of 45° in the Northern Hemisphere, the deflection at 1000yds will be of 3in to right.
 At the North Pole, where the effect is maximum, the deflection will be a little more than four inches.
 The deflection will be the same in the Southern Hemisphere, but it will be to the left, instead.

-As you can see, these errors are subtle, even when shooting long distance.
-However, especially when combined with other potential error factors in your long distance shooting equation, it could make the difference between hitting and missing your target.
+As you can see, these errors are subtle, even when shooting at long range.
+However, especially when combined with other potential error factors in your long-range shooting equation, it could make the difference between hitting and missing your target.
 If you have portable ballistic software, you can use it to calculate Coriolis for you at every distance.
 But, if you’re doing the math on your own, I wouldn’t start to take Coriolis into consideration unless shooting at 1,000 yards, or more.